GuilhermeZorzon/crewmeister-challenge/README.md

 You can have up to 2 filters in the backend query - both presented as a date range picker and a multi selector in the front-end.
  - The first filter is date, which goes as startDate and endDate on the query.
 Retrieves all absences with db.startDate or db.endDate between the specified dates e.g: http://localhost5000/api/absences?startDate=2017-01-01&endDate=2017-02-02
  - The other filter is userId, which is treated as an array.
-It retriever all absences for a specific user. e.g: http://localhost5000/api/absences?userIds[0]=644&userIds[1]=5293
+It retrieves all absences for a specific user. e.g: http://localhost5000/api/absences?userIds[0]=644&userIds[1]=5293

 Both filters can be used alone or together, and if no filter is sent by the url query, the api call retrieves all of the absences data.